andy-9/learning_java/src/main/java/notes.md

     capitalCities.put("Norway", "Oslo");
     capitalCities.put("USA", "Washington DC");
     ```
+* **Enum**: define fixed set of values.
+Separated by commas and written in capital letters by convention because they are constants.
+Benefit: restricts the values to only those values that have been defined.

 ### Type casting/conversion
 * **implicit type casting**: byte -> short -> int -> long -> float -> double